Opening 1st October 2026. Advanced appointments now being taken.

 • identity development in adulthood

-• midlife transitions
+• midlife transitions and internal shifts

-• patterns that shape relationships and behaviour
+• patterns in relationships and behaviour

 What The Wolf Path is Not

-• crisis intervention
+• crisis intervention or emergency support

 • diagnosis or clinical assessment

-• treatment for severe or acute mental health conditions
+• treatment for severe mental health conditions

 • short‑term, symptom‑focused interventions

-• behavioural techniques or performance‑oriented strategies
+• behavioural techniques, tasks, or performance strategies

 • coaching, mentoring, or motivational frameworks

-This is not a medical or clinical service.
-It is a therapeutic, reflective, psychologically informed space for men who want to explore their inner world with depth and honesty.
+It is a psychologically informed, reflective therapeautic space for men who want to explore their inner world with depth and honesty.

 The Nature of the Work